shichao-an/notes/docs/spec/ch2.md

 > File system record size and network buffer size: small vs large

 Further reading may be required to understand these trade-offs.

+p49 on Workload Characterization:

+> Apart from identifying issues, workload characterization can also be input for the design of simulation benchmarks.

+Does this mean something like [load testing](https://en.wikipedia.org/wiki/Load_testing)?
+It seems awkward that this entire book never mentions "load testing".